 - Risk profile the risk profile reflects the Bank's actual exposure, subject to the specified risk appetite, in line with targets in the strategic plan and work plan and in line with development of macroeconomic conditions, including the potential for realization of "reasonable" stress scenarios (other than threat scenarios).
-The Bank's quarterly risks document is the main reporting tool by Bank management with regard to the risk profile given the risk appetite.
-This document also presents a qualitative and quantitative view over development of all risks benchmarks specified; in discussions, emphasis is placed on benchmarks which are getting close to the risk appetite, the implications of such closeness on the risk profile and action required in order to reduce the risk level. - Stress tests are an important tool, in addition to current risk benchmarks, for risks management and control at the Bank and for risk assessment from current and future viewpoints.
-The Bank has a diverse range of stress tests, applied to assess the potential impact of various risks to the Bank's business and financial targets.
-The major stress tests used by the Bank in its normal operations and as part of capital planning within ICAAP are applied at various severity levels and over various time horizons, based on methods such as: sensitivity analysis; subjective scenarios; historical stress tests based on prior stress events in the local or international market, while recreating past events and testing their impact on the Bank's current portfolio; macro scenarios, based on Bank assumptions or on scenarios provided by the Bank of Israel to the entire banking system (such as: uniform macro-economic stress scenario, where the Bank has developed equations to translate the effect of macro-economic factors on the portfolio).
-Stress tests are applied at all levels: portfolio or transaction level, risk level, segment or sector level, system-wide scenarios which assess the impact for multiple risks concurrently, with reference to the links between different risks.
-Also, scenarios for the Bank as a whole (such as: threat scenario). - Internal Capital Adequacy Assessment Process (ICAAP) the document which describes this process is submitted annually to Bank management, to the Bank's Board of Directors and to the Bank of Israel, presenting a summary of the internal process conducted by the Bank to evaluate its capital adequacy.
+The Bank's quarterly risks document is the main reporting tool by Bank management with regard to the risk profile.
+This document also presents a qualitative and quantitative view over development of all risks benchmarks specified; in discussions, emphasis is placed on benchmarks which are getting close to the risk appetite, the implications of such closeness on the risk profile and action required in order to reduce the risk level. - Stress testing stress tests are a key tool, in addition to current risk benchmarks, as part of the Bank's risks management and control.
+The Bank has a diverse group of stress tests, applied to identify the potential impact of various risks to the Bank's business and financial targets.
+The major stress tests used by the Bank in its normal operations - and as part of capital planning within ICAAP - are applied at the portfolio level, at sub-portfolio level where relevant for Bank operations and at transaction level.
+The stress testing methodology applied by the Bank includes: Stress level scenarios, performed with variation in risk factors relevant for the operations being tested; stress tests based on past stress events in the local or global market with reconstruction of past events and review of their impact on the Bank's current portfolio; macro-economic scenarios, based on Bank assumptions or on changes issued by the Bank of Israel to the entire banking system under the uniform scenario, with development of equations which translate the effect of macro-economic factors on the portfolio (such as: equation which translates the effect of unemployment on default rates in the retail credit segment).

+- Internal Capital Adequacy Assessment Process (ICAAP) the document which describes this process is submitted annually to Bank management, to the Bank's Board of Directors and to the Bank of Israel, presenting a summary of the internal process conducted by the Bank to evaluate its capital adequacy.
 The Bank's capital planning process, conducted over a three-year planning horizon, is designed to ensure that the Bank maintains adequate capital to support all risks associated with Bank operations, under normal conditions in line with the Bank's strategic plan and under stress events (for more detail see chapter "Capital adequacy").
 In addition, review of the risks management and mitigation processes, which include self-assessment of risks, the quality of risks management and the direction of risks evolution by risk controllers and risk owners, as well as independent review by Internal Audit to assess the effectiveness of the Bank's internal controls framework. - Model validation the Risks Control Division maps and validates the material models at the Bank, based on their importance and on regulatory directives as to which models require revalidation at set frequencies.
 Each new model is put to use after undergoing a validation process. - IT systems to support risks management and control The Bank regularly reviews the quality of information in Bank systems and the needs for risks management and control, in order to ensure that vital, high-quality information is available to Bank units.
 In particular, the Bank has expanded its action to provide backup for its main systems, as part of the Bank's business continuity plan and conducts regular exercises in order to ensure business continuity in case of emergency.